johanclasson/Rester/README.md

 Rester contains a number of *service configurations*.
 A service configuration contains the root uri to a service, together with authentication options (*).

-A service configuration contains a number of *endpoints*.
-An endpoint is just a logical grouping of *actions*.
+A service configuration contains a number of *action groups*.
+An action group is just a container so that related *actions* can be grouped together.

-An action contains the request details such as uri path, method, body and content type.
+An action contains the request details such as URI path, method, body and content type.

 ## Current Limitations